Semantic-VAE: Semantic-Alignment Latent Representation for Better Speech Synthesis: Experimental Setup

 \subsection{Evaluation}

-To comprehensively evaluate Semantic-VAE regarding the optimization dilemma between reconstruction and generation, we consider two tasks: 1) reconstruction and 2) downstream zero-shot TTS.

-For the reconstruction evaluation of Semantic-VAE, we utilize the LibriTTS test-other as our test set, and employ UTMOS~\cite{Saeki22UTMOS}, PESQ (Perceptual Evaluation of Speech Quality)~\cite{pesq_rix}, and STOI (Short-time Objective Intelligibility) as the evaluation metrics to quantify perceptual quality and intelligibility.
-For the zero-shot TTS evaluation, we follow the setup in F5-TTS{\footnote{\href{https://github.com/SWivid/F5-TTS/tree/main/src/f5_tts/eval}{https://github.com/SWivid/F5-TTS/tree/main/src/f5\_tts/eval}} and evaluate on the LibriSpeech-PC~\cite{meister2023librispeech} test-clean.
+To comprehensively evaluate Semantic-VAE regarding the optimization dilemma between reconstruction and generation, we consider two tasks: \textbf{1) reconstruction} and \textbf{2) downstream zero-shot TTS}.
+For the reconstruction task, we use the LibriTTS test-other as the test set, and employ UTMOS~\cite{Saeki22UTMOS}, PESQ~\cite{pesq_rix}, and STOI as the evaluation metrics to quantify perceptual quality and intelligibility.
+For the zero-shot TTS evaluation, we follow the setup in F5-TTS\footnote{\href{https://github.com/SWivid/F5-TTS/tree/main/src/f5_tts/eval}{https://github.com/SWivid/F5-TTS/tree/main/src/f5\_tts/eval}} and evaluate on the LibriSpeech-PC~\cite{meister2023librispeech} test-clean.
 We perform the cross-sentence generation and evaluate the performance using the Word Error Rate (WER), Speaker Similarity (SIM-o), and UTMOS, which respectively measure intelligibility, speaker consistency, and naturalness.
+We further conduct 5-point MOS listening tests with 25 listeners (250 ratings per system).